 Students can submit the Free Application for Federal Student Aid (FAFSA) using the following methods:

-- A paper application can be downloaded from the U.S. Department of Education website at www.fafsa.ed.gov.
+- Complete a PDF FAFSA (paper application can be downloaded from the U.S. Department of Education website at www.fafsa.ed.gov and must be mailed for processing).

-- A renewal reminder will be sent to the student if they submitted a FAFSA the previous year.
+- Students may also request a paper FAFSA be mailed by calling 1-800-4-FED-AID (1-800-433-3243)NOTE: A renewal reminder will be sent to the student if they submitted a FAFSA the previous year.

 The process for requesting financial aid through the College is the same for all types of need-based assistance.
 Students should follow these steps: